-- Right-click the right pane and expand the New menu.
+- Right-click anywhere in the window and expand the New menu.
 Select DWORD 32-bit Value or QWORD (64-bit) Value depending on which system you have.

-- Enter AllowUpgradesWithUnsupportedTPMOrCPU as the name of the new DWORD.
+- Enter AllowUpgradesWithUnsupportedTPMOrCPU as the name of the new value.

-- Double-click the DWORD that you just created.
+- Double-click the value that you just created.

 - Set the Value data to 1 and click OK to save changes.